-With marijuana being legalized in more and more states, it’s not surprising that usage rates are on the rise.
+With marijuana being legalized in more states, it’s not surprising that usage rates are rising.
 Marijuana is one of the most commonly used and abused substances today, but this plant is much more dangerous than one may think.
-With legal pot shops popping up all over, this harmful drug is much easier to get ahold of.
+Legal pot shops popping up all over make this harmful drug much easier to access.

 With marijuana being easy for most people ages 21 and older to acquire, more and more people are smoking daily.
-After all, it wouldn’t be legal if it were safe to use everyday, right?
+After all, it wouldn’t be legal if it were safe to use daily, right?
 Well, that’s not exactly correct.
-Smoking marijuana every day can have serious consequences on a person’s mind and body.
-This can lead to health problems, as well as difficulties within their personal and professional relationships.
+Smoking marijuana daily can seriously affect a person’s mind and body.
+This can lead to health problems and difficulties within their personal and professional relationships.
 Only once the addiction has run its course can one’s life get back on track.

-Due to the federal ban on research related to smoking weed everyday, there is little research into the question of how dangerous it is to smoke everyday.
+Due to the federal ban on research related to smoking weed, there is little research into the question of how dangerous it is to smoke weed daily.
 There are even scant studies on how using it often may correlate to effects that aren’t present in non-smokers or those who only partake on rare occasions.
-These effects, while barely statistically relevant and limited in scope, tend to point towards smoking weed every day having some effect on the memory process.
+While barely statistically relevant and limited in scope, these effects tend to point towards smoking weed daily, affecting memory.

-In some studies, tests were administered to those who admitted to smoking weed every day, while the same tests were administered to those who claimed to only smoke once in a while, or even not at all, and then the results were compared.
+In some studies, tests were administered to those who admitted to smoking weed every day, while the same tests were administered to those who claimed to only smoke once in a while, or even not at all, and the results were compared.
 The tasks involved word lists that were to be memorized for subsequent recitation.
-The study found that the users who claimed to be non-smokers or those who only consumed weed on rare occasions were able to remember an average of one additional word when compared to those who smoked weed every day.
+The study found that the users who claimed to be non-smokers or those who only consumed weed on rare occasions were able to remember more words when compared to those who smoked weed regularly.

-There have also been additional indications that users who smoke weed every day for many years are prone to having a more challenging time completing cognitive tests than users who either reported that they did not smoke weed at all or only smoked once in a while.
-The study did demonstrate that the risks were low and the effects were minimal, it can still be demonstrated that smoking weed every day does have some effect on both memory and cognition.
+There have also been additional indications that users who smoke weed every day for many years are prone to having a more challenging time completing cognitive tests than users who reported that they did not smoke weed at all or once in a while.

-When it comes to determining whether or not you are addicted to marijuana, one of the biggest signs is that you are consuming it daily.
+When determining whether or not you are addicted to marijuana, one of the biggest signs is consuming it daily.
 Some heavy users even report using multiple times per day, sometimes as early as when they wake up in the morning.
-Those that consume weed every day have likely formed a psychological dependency on it.
-With a dependency, the individual’s brain will now rely on the marijuana in order for the brain to function at an optimal level.
+Those who consume weed daily likely have a psychological dependency on it.
+With a dependency, the individual’s brain will now rely on marijuana for the brain to function at an optimal level.
 If you suspect that you or a loved one have developed an addiction, there are some signs that you may need help.

-One of the most important things we can do is maintain our health so that we can live long lives, full of normal social interactions.
-When people choose to smoke weed daily, their personal relationships can suffer, leading to signs of mental illness and other mental health issues.
-Marijuana is a depressant and can really impact all aspects of your life.
+One of the most important things we can do is maintain our health to live long lives full of normal social interactions.
+When people choose to smoke weed daily, their relationships can suffer, leading to signs of mental illness and other mental health issues.
+Marijuana is a depressant and can impact all aspects of your life.

-Another way that daily marijuana use can indicate addiction is when individuals face financial hardships due to the excessive use.
+Another way that daily marijuana use can indicate addiction is when individuals face financial hardships due to excessive use.
 Whether they’re spending all of their money on pot or missing out on work because they’re out using it instead of working, there are several ways pot use can impact someone financially.
-This combined with their failing relationships can be sure signs that someone has a problem with daily weed use.
+This, combined with their failing relationships, can be sure signs that someone has a problem with daily weed use.

 When an individual realizes that they have a problem, the next step is getting help.
-This can be hard for those that are used to smoking weed everyday, but it is possible.
-The withdrawal symptoms will be uncomfortable, but worth getting clean.
+This can be hard for those that are used to smoking weed daily, but it is possible.
+The withdrawal symptoms will be uncomfortable but worth getting clean.

-When you realize that you have been smoking weed everyday and your personal life is starting to be affected by your drug use, it is time to get some help.
-Just because something is legal, that does not mean that it is safe to use in excess.
+When you realize that you have been smoking weed daily and your personal life is starting to be affected by your drug use, it is time to get some help.
+Just because something is legal, it does not mean it is safe to use in excess.
 Even in moderation, the risk of getting addicted is still there.

-If you or a loved one have been smoking weed daily, there is hope.
+There is hope if you or a loved one have been smoking weed daily.
 Many people don’t see pot as bad, but science tells a different tale.
-When someone uses marijuana daily, there are significant challenges involved with helping them get clean.
-If you are to the point where you can’t quit on your own, reaching out to your doctor or working with a team of treatment professionals is a great way to get started on the path towards getting clean.
+When someone uses marijuana daily, significant challenges involve helping them get clean.
+If you are to the point where you can’t quit on your own, reaching out to your doctor or working with a team of treatment professionals is a great way to get started on the path toward getting clean.

-The detox and recovery process may seem overwhelming, but you do not have to tackle all of this on your own.
+The detox and recovery process may seem overwhelming, but you do not have to tackle all of this alone.
 Having professionals on your side can help you get to the root of your addiction, whether it is trauma, mental health, or something else.
-You will also learn healthy coping techniques so you don’t feel the need to turn back and return to the doobies.
+You will also learn healthy coping techniques so that you don’t feel the need to turn back and return to the weed.

 Inpatient treatments are available for those with a serious addiction that need constant access to their recovery team.
-If you can do this while out and living at home, outpatient treatments are an excellent choice.
+Outpatient treatments are an excellent choice if you can do this while out and live at home.
 With the right detox program, therapy, and a strong support system, getting clean is something you can achieve.

 Was this article helpful?
 Follow our blog for more information about substance use, addiction, and recovery.
-Recent posts include topics such as how opiates affect the brain and detoxing from crystal meth.
+Recent posts include topics such as how opiates affect the brain and detox from crystal meth.